allenderl/albumassettracker/README.md

 Logikcull Engineer Greg is a self proclaimed hipster with a burgeoning record collection growing out of control.
 His current pen and paper approach to managing the collection isn’t scaling well and he needs a solution to help him manage his pride and joy.
+# Original Assignment
 ## Your mission, if you choose to accept it, is to build a Javascript web app
-* Greg to manage his records.
+* Greg wants to manage his records.
 Fortunately, Greg keeps track of his records in JSON format
     - [here](https://gist.github.com/seanders/df38a92ffc4e8c56962e51b6e96e188f).
 * Use whatever technology you are comfortable with and feel free to make it as polished or minimalist as you’d like (according to your taste).
 * If you aren’t familiar with records, he needs to track/store the following fields per-record (at a minimum):